Finding the Right 18-Wheeler Accident Attorney

-Work with a Strong Accident Attorney that has experience with 18-Wheeler Accidents
+Work with a Strong Accident Attorney Who Has Experience with 18-Wheeler Accidents

-We have seen many 18-wheeler companies take advantage of their employees pushing them past the driving limit.
-According to the Federal Motor Carrier Safety Administration there is a limit on the number of hours a trucker is allowed to drive.
-This regulation is found in Section 395.3 (a)(2) a driver may drive only during a period of 14 consecutive hours after coming on duty for following 10 consecutive hours off duty.
+We have seen many 18-wheeler companies take advantage of their employees by pushing them past the driving limit.
+According to the Federal Motor Carrier Safety Administration (FMCSA), there is a limit on the number of hours a trucker is allowed to drive.
+A property-carrying driver may not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.

-Peak hours of most fatigued 18-wheeler driver accidents happen within the hours of 6am and 6pm.
-Some trucking companies do not enforce the drive time hours, knowing that they are short staffed on truck drivers and may even ignore the fact that the driver does not have a valid certified driver’s license (CDL) to operate large motor-vehicles.
+A study conducted by the Large Truck Crash Causation Study (LTCCS) reported that 13 percent of commercial motor vehicle (CMV) drivers were considered to have been fatigued at the time of their crash.
+Some trucking companies do not enforce the drive time hours, knowing that they are short-staffed on truck drivers and may even ignore the fact that the driver does not have a valid certified driver’s license (CDL) to operate large motor-vehicles.

-It has been said that the trucking industry runs 24/7/365 as many companies are delivering to their receivers.
-Many18-wheeler drivers that do not have much experience in the industry often find it hard to stay within the legal limit of allowed logged driving hours.
-There’s a small window for truck drivers to rest in between the 10-hour break, often times turning into just 6 hours of rest and recovery.
-This has been a major issue with truck drivers, frequently leading to illegally logged hours.
+The trucking industry advertises a 24/7/365 service (24 hours a day, 7 days a week, 365 days a year).
+The pressure of this expectation can make it difficult for inexperienced drivers to stay within the legal limit of drive time hours.
+Only a small window exists for truck drivers to rest between the 10 hour off-duty break, which can amount to just 6 hours for their rest and recovery.
+This has been a major concern with truck drivers, frequently leading to illegally logged hours.

 We know that after a tragic event or accident, dealing with the aftermath is the last thing that families want to worry about.
 Don’t struggle with your legal matters alone.
 Contact us anytime to schedule a free consultation.